-On the other hand will be those trainers who do adapt to the new reality.
+On the other hand will be trainers who adapt to the new reality.

-Instead, they will make themselves valuable by helping clients to:
+Instead, they will make themselves valuable by designing programs that:

-And the good news is that trainers who accept the challenge to provide these things to a high standard can not only survive, but thrive.
+Trainers who accept the challenge can not only survive, but thrive.

-Freed from live content delivery, technology will allow them to make more impact.
+Freed from live content delivery, technology will allow them to make greater impact.